jetty-project/i-jetty/readme.txt

 of the keystore file and passwords as appropriate.
 You may find it helpful to refer to the Jetty documentation on the SSL connector at http://docs.codehaus.org/display/JETTY/Ssl+Connector+Guide.

+If you are running on Android 2.2 or greater, you also have the option to use an NIO SSL connector.
+Prior releases use a BIO SSL connector.

 Downloading new webapps